jsummers/imageworsener/readme.txt

       Values range from 0 (no compression) to 9 (best, slowest).
       "-1" can be used to mean "default", but the exact meaning of this is not well-defined.
+    "jpeg:arith": When writing a JPEG file, use arithmetic coding instead of Huffman coding.
+This reduces the file size by about 5 to 10% for free, but many image viewers don't support JPEG files with arithmetic coding.
     "jpeg:quality=<n>": libjpeg-style quality setting to use if a JPEG file is written.
 Default is (probably) 75.
-    "jpeg:arith": When writing a JPEG file, use arithmetic coding instead of Huffman coding.
-This reduces the file size by about 5 to 10% for free, but many image viewers don't support JPEG files with arithmetic coding.
+    "jpeg:sampling=<x>,<y>": The sampling factors to use if a color JPEG file is written.
+For example, 2 means the chroma channels will have 1/2 as many samples as the luma channel.
+For highest quality, use "1,1".
+The default depends on the "jpeg:quality" setting.
+Each factor must be between 1 and 4.
+Not all combinations are allowed.
     "webp:quality": WebP-style quality setting to use if a WebP file is written.
 This is on a scale from 0 to 100.
 Default is 80.